John Cage: 1937–1949: Modern dance and Eastern influences

-The newly married couple first lived with Cage's parents in Pacific Palisades, then moved to Hollywood.
-During 1936–38 Cage changed numerous jobs, including one that started his lifelong association with modern dance: dance accompanist at the University of California, Los Angeles.
-He produced music for choreographies and at one point taught a course on "Musical Accompaniments for Rhythmic Expression" at UCLA, with his aunt Phoebe.
+The newly-married couple first lived with Cage's parents in Pacific Palisades, then moved to Hollywood.
+During 1936–38, Cage changed jobs multiple times, including to one that started his lifelong association with modern dance: dance accompanist at the University of California, Los Angeles.
+He produced music for choreographies and at one point taught a course on "Musical Accompaniments for Rhythmic Expression" at UCLA with his aunt Phoebe.
 It was during that time that Cage first started experimenting with unorthodox instruments, such as household items, metal sheets, and so on.
 This was inspired by Oskar Fischinger, who told Cage that "everything in the world has a spirit that can be released through its sound."
 Although Cage did not share the idea of spirits, these words inspired him to begin exploring the sounds produced by hitting various non-musical objects.

 In 1938, on Cowell's recommendation, Cage drove to San Francisco to find employment and to seek out fellow Cowell student and composer Lou Harrison.
-According to Cowell, the two composers had a shared interest in percussion and dance and would likely hit it off if introduced to one another.
-Indeed, the two immediately established a strong bond upon meeting and began a working relationship that continued for several years.
-Harrison soon helped Cage to secure a faculty member position at Mills College, teaching the same program as at UCLA, and collaborating with choreographer Marian van Tuyl.
+According to Cowell, the two composers had a shared interest in percussion and dance and would likely hit it off.
+Indeed, upon meeting the two immediately established a strong bond and began a working relationship that continued for several years.
+Harrison soon helped Cage to secure a faculty position at Mills College, teaching the same program as at UCLA and collaborating with choreographer Marian van Tuyl.
 Several famous dance groups were present, and Cage's interest in modern dance grew further.
-After several months he left and moved to Seattle, Washington, where he found work as composer and accompanist for choreographer Bonnie Bird at the Cornish College of the Arts.
+After several months, he left and moved to Seattle, Washington, where he found work as composer and accompanist for choreographer Bonnie Bird at the Cornish College of the Arts.
 The Cornish School years proved to be a particularly important period in Cage's life.
 Aside from teaching and working as accompanist, Cage organized a percussion ensemble that toured the West Coast and brought the composer his first fame.
-His reputation was enhanced further with the invention of the prepared piano—a piano which has had its sound altered by objects placed on, beneath or between the strings—in 1940.
+His reputation was enhanced further with the invention of the prepared piano—a piano which has had its sound altered by objects placed on, beneath, or between the strings—in 1940.
 This concept was originally intended for a performance staged in a room too small to include a full percussion ensemble.
 It was also at the Cornish School that Cage met several people who became lifelong friends, such as painter Mark Tobey and dancer Merce Cunningham.
 The latter was to become Cage's lifelong romantic partner and artistic collaborator.